 In addition, the dashboard offers intuitive drill-down options that allow you to gain deeper insights into the respective data situation of a key figure in the form of prefiltered standard reports.

-The device permissions for the users can be conveniently set according to their groups or OUs from the Active Directory or individually for the individual user account.
-Even in offline mode, the individual account permissions remain stored for the logged-in user.
+The device authorizations for the users can be conveniently defined according to their groups or OUs from the Active Directory or individually for the individual user account.
+Even in offline mode, the individual account authorizations for the logged in user remain stored.

 From version 5.1 Security.Desk offers optimal protection against memory sticks with manipulated firmware (BadUSB).
 These log in secretly as a mouse, keyboard or network card on the computer and then allow remote control or external use of the affected systems.
 Security.Desk prevents this attack by controlling USB input devices (mouse and keyboard) as well as network adapters connected to the PC.